floehden/NetAuto-Bootcamp/Topics/Networks/network_fundamentals/Day-2.md

 # Addressing and DHCP

-IN the work of networking, just like our world for data to reach its correct destination addressing is a must.
+In the world of networking, just like our world for data to reach its correct destination addressing is a must.

 There are 2 kind of addressing
 1. Physical address (Permananet)
 2. Logical address (Temporary)

-## Physcial Addressing
+## Physical Addressing

 This address is permanent and also unique.
-It can also be known as MAc address, LAN card address, Hardware address, Network adapter address, Machine address, Burin in (Bia) etc.
+It can also be known as MAC address, LAN card address, Hardware address, Network adapter address, Machine address, Burn in (Bia) etc.

 ## Logical Address

-This temporary kind of address and also LAyer 3 kind of addressing which is the Network layer on OSI and TCP/IP model.
+This temporary kind of address and also Layer 3 kind of addressing which is the Network layer on OSI and TCP/IP model.

 ### IP addressing